 The principal's leadership of Our Lady of the Assumption is based upon prayerful discernment and the wisdom of the pastor and advisory groups.
-In addition to faculty and staff, two consultative bodies are available to ensure an active presence of the entire school community in our Catholic educational program: Our Lady of the Assumption Parent Teacher Group (PTG) Lead by Cindy Harris, and Our Lady of the Assumption School Board Lead by Kirk Hunter
+In addition to faculty and staff, two consultative bodies are available to ensure an active presence of the entire school community in our Catholic educational program: Our Lady of the Assumption Parent Teacher Group (PTG) Lead by Cindy Harris.